Meta description is to CTR what Robin is to Batman.

 Out of these following top 3 results, which one are you going to click?

 Obviously, it’s the first one.
-That’s because of the title and meta desc promise to provide a review of the tool.
+That’s because of the title and meta description promise to provide a review of the tool.
 In short, you searched for a keyword and Google shows the keyword in the text box on the SERP page.

 It’s a signal that there’s a result that matches your search query.